Project Manager Resume Examples & Templates for 2026

 - 2. Project manager work experience

-- 4. Education and Certification
+- 4. Education and certification

 - 5. Tailor your PM resume to the job posting